Moondru Per Moondru Kadal: Soundtrack

-Release
+Release and reception

-Moondru Per Moondru Kadhal was released on 1 May 2013 (May Day), alongside Ethir Neechal and Soodhu Kavvum.
+Moondru Per Moondru Kadhal was released on 1 May 2013 (May Day), and received mixed reviews from critics.

-Critical reception

-The film received mixed reviews from critics.
 S Saraswathi from Rediff.com gave 2.5 stars out of 5 and wrote "Moondru Per Moondru Kadhal lacks the intensity expected of a Vasanth film, but makes up for it with its exceptional music.
-Sify said, "MPMK is technically chic and Vasanth has made an interesting film which has its shares of romantic break-up`s and heart breaks" and rated the film as average.
+Sify said, "MPMK is technically chic and Vasanth has made an interesting film which has its shares of romantic break-up's and heart breaks" and rated the film as average.
 Vivek Ramz of In.com rated the film 2.5 out of 5 and wrote "MPMK is not entirely bad and those who love pure romantic flicks can watch it once provided if you can sit through the bland first hour of the film."
-Baradwaj Rangan wrote for The Hindu that "the film isn’t worked out very well.
-It doesn’t build the way it ought to, and the various strands don’t come together satisfactorily – they hang loose."
+Baradwaj Rangan wrote for The Hindu that "the film isn't worked out very well.
+It doesn't build the way it ought to, and the various strands don't come together satisfactorily – they hang loose".
+In response to criticism over its pacing, the two hours and thirty minutes long film was shortened by 16 minutes.